codepath/android_guides/RottenTomatoes-Networking-Tutorial.md

 _Android Studio_ users:

-You can also drop these jars into the "libs" folder.
+You can drop these jars into the "libs" folder.
 Make sure to use the Add as Library...option (control-    click on the library file).
 Recheck inside build.gradle to verify that the dependencies have been added:

 ```
 dependencies {